Precision bounds for bosonic quantum batteries: VI. Discussion and outlook

+Beyond the single-mode analysis, we explicitly consider \emph{multimode} batteries and \emph{entangling} interferometers.
+For \emph{Gaussian} resources, any passive linear network (beam splitters and phase shifters) that entangles the modes leaves the SNR \(\Gamma\) invariant at fixed total energy and temperature (see \hyperref[app:multimode]{Appendix~G}), whereas in the \emph{non-Gaussian} regime passive mixing redistributes moments and can \emph{strictly increase} \(\Gamma\).
+This yields an interferometric optimization procedure and suggests a battery-side route to \emph{entanglement witnessing} based solely on energy observables.
+We expect these multimode and entanglement-oriented extensions to broaden the operational scope of precision charging and to guide near-term experiments harnessing non-Gaussian resources on realistic, lossy platforms.

-{\bf Acknowledgements: } The authors thank Antonis Delakouras, Manuel Gessner and Francesco Flora for fruitful discussions and inputs, and notably Antonio Acín for his relevant feedback and guidance. \\ Funded by the European Union (EQC, 101149233), the Government of Spain (Severo Ochoa CEX2019-000910-S), Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (CERCA program).
+\textbf{Acknowledgements} \\ The authors thank Antonis Delakouras, Manuel Gessner and Francesco Flora for fruitful discussions and inputs, and notably Antonio Acín for his relevant feedback and guidance.

+\textbf{Author contributions} \\ B.P. developed the main research ideas, carried out the main calculations and simulations.
+F.C. proposed the main ideas and supervised the work.
+All authors reviewed and edited the manuscript.

+\textbf{Funding declaration} \\ This project has been funded by the European Union (EQC, 101149233), the Government of Spain (Severo Ochoa CEX2019-000910-S and FUNQIP), Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (CERCA program).
+This project is supported by the predoctoral program FI-STEP (2025 STEP 00008), which is backed by the Secretariat of Universities and Research of the Department of Research and Universities of the Generalitat of Catalonia, as well as the European Social Plus Fund.
 Views and opinions expressed are however, those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.